sirkon/ch-encode/README.md

 String | FixedString(N) | UIntX | IntX | EnumX | Array(T)|FloatX|Nested|Nullable|
 -------|----------------|-------|------|-------|---------|------|------|--------|

-What is not supported:
-1. Arrays of arrays
-2. Nullable fields (will be added as soon as they will be released into production)

-And remember, nested types are supported in the same sense they are used in the Clickhouse itself: despite having clearly nested declaration they are represented as ordinary fields with dotted names (`<nested name>.<subfield name>`) with DB level constraint on these fields (what are ordinary arrays of subfield's types) having the same length.
+Remember though, nested types are supported in the same sense they are used in the Clickhouse itself: despite having clearly nested declaration they are represented as ordinary fields with dotted names (`<nested name>.<subfield name>`) with DB level constraint on these fields (what are ordinary arrays of subfield's types) having the same length.
 We did the same: there's encoder level control implemented for Raw and Testing encoders for these arrays' length.
+There's no syntactic level grouping for them.

 ## The problem
 * Tables can be wide and thus generating proper INSERT statements is a source of errors itself.